expo/expo/docs/versions/v14.0.0/guides/configuration.md

     -   `exponentIconColor`

-        If no icon is provided, we will show the Exponent logo.
+        If no icon is provided, we will show the Expo logo.
 You can choose between `white` and `blue`. white, blue

     -   `exponentIconGrayscale`